Richard S. Hamilton

+Hamilton's mathematical contributions are primarily in the field of differential geometry and more specifically geometric analysis.
+He is best known for having discovered the Ricci flow and developing a research program aimed at the proof of William Thurston's geometrization conjecture, which contains the well-known Poincaré conjecture as a special case.
+In 2003, Grigori Perelman introduced new ideas into Hamilton's research program and completed a proof of the geometrization conjecture.
 In March 2010, the Clay Mathematics Institute, having listed the Poincaré conjecture among their Millennium Prize Problems, awarded Perelman with one million USD for his 2003 proof of the conjecture.
-In July 2010, Perelman turned down the award and prize money, saying that he believed his contribution in proving the Poincaré conjecture was no greater than that of Hamilton, who had developed the program for the solution.
+In July 2010, Perelman turned down the award and prize money, saying that he believed his contribution in proving the Poincaré conjecture was no greater than that of Hamilton.